fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 [markdown]This is a nested list\:\n\n* Item A\n  * Item A.1\n  * Item A.2\n* Item B{TRUE}
 ```

-The `:` is escaped (normal GIFT), there are several `\n` to indicate line breaks, and the number of spaces after the `\n` specifies how much indentation occurs.
+The `:` is escaped, there are several `\n` to indicate line breaks, and the number of spaces after the `\n` specifies how much indentation occurs.

-I purposefully didn't use real line breaks in the GIFT (within the nested list markdown), because it interfered with the formatting finally when I imported it.
+I purposefully didn't use real line breaks in the GIFT (within the nested list in markdown), because it interfered with the formatting when I imported it.
-That makes it less readable, but I know it works like this.
+That makes it less readable to have it one one line, but I know it works like this.

 ### Inline code

-Inline code formatting is very straightforward.
+Formatting inline code is very straightforward.
 Here's an example:

 ```gift
 ::Inline code question::